saltydk/docusaurus/saltbox/docs/reference/guides/cloudbox.md

   ```

-- switch to the newly created user specified in your configuration. <br />
+- switch to the newly created user specified in your configuration.

 - If you are restoring a Cloudbox backup, you should change the default rclone backup path in `/srv/git/saltbox/backup_config.yml` to point to your Cloudbox backup.
 Once you've done this initial restore, change it back to the location of your choice.